Neck Lift in Thailand Your guide to cost, top surgeons & hospitals

 Neck lift surgery has a well-established safety profile, but it involves dissection near important structures.
 These are the complications you should be aware of before proceeding.

-• Haematoma beneath the skin requiring drainage (the most common surgical complication, around 1–3%)
+- Haematoma beneath the skin requiring drainage (a recognised surgical complication)1

-• Temporary numbness or altered sensation across the neck and beneath the chin
+- Temporary numbness or altered sensation across the neck and beneath the chin2

-• Marginal mandibular nerve injury affecting lower lip movement (rare, under 1% at experienced centres)
+- Marginal mandibular nerve injury affecting lower lip movement (rare)1

-• Infection at the incision site (uncommon with proper sterile technique and aftercare)
+- Infection at the incision site (uncommon with proper sterile technique and aftercare)1,2

-• Skin flap compromise, almost exclusively linked to smoking
+- Skin flap compromise, almost exclusively linked to smoking1,3

 The controllable factors are straightforward.
 Stop smoking well before surgery, choose an accredited hospital over a shopfront clinic, and make sure your surgeon is board-certified in plastic surgery specifically.
 Most complications are avoidable or manageable when these basics are covered.